opral/monorepo/rfcs/001-foundational-architecture.md

 ### How is inlang configured?

 Using JavaScript as a configuration format would allow unopinionated workflows.
 Developers are empowered to adjust inlang, across every component, to their needs.
 The read and write problem of resources could be solved by exposing `readResources` and `writeResources` as callbacks in a config file.
-Furthemore, JavaScript as config solves two common config file annoyances.
-First, comments are supported (looking at you JSON) and type annotations via JSDoc/TypeScript enable autocomplete and typesafety.
+Furthermore, JavaScript as config solves two common config file annoyances.
+First, comments are supported, and type annotations via JSDoc/TypeScript enable autocomplete and type safety.

 **Flowchart of JS as config**